 In this approach in DOC9.5.3.2(b) relevant loading and other operational parameters are exchanged directly between Generators who are BM Participants and the DNO.

-NGESO will issue an emergency instruction and/or a instructions via the Balancing Mechanism, to the Generator to "float" local Demand and maintain Frequency at Target Frequency.
+The ISOP will issue an emergency instruction and/or a instructions via the Balancing Mechanism, to the Generator to "float" local Demand and maintain Frequency at Target Frequency.
 Under this instruction, the Generator will be required to regulate the output of its Power Generating Module(s) at the Power Station in question to the Demand prevailing in the Power Island in which it is situated, until Re-Synchronisation takes place, on the basis that it will (where practicable) seek to maintain the Target Frequency.

 The DNO is required to be in contact with the Generator at the Power Station so that the DNO can supply data to the Generator on Demand changes within the Power Island.

-If more than one Power Generating Module is Synchronised on the Power Island, or is connected to the and available to generate although not Synchronised, the DNO will need to liaise with NGESO to agree which Power Generating Module(s) will be used to accommodate changes in Demand in the Power Island.
+If more than one Power Generating Module is Synchronised on the Power Island, or is connected to the and available to generate although not Synchronised, the DNO will need to liaise with the ISOP to agree which Power Generating Module(s) will be used to accommodate changes in Demand in the Power Island.
 The DNO will then maintain contact with the relevant Generator (or Generators) in relation to that Power Generating Module(s).

 The Generator at the Power Station must contact the DNO if the level of Demand which it has been asked to meet as a result of the emergency instruction and/or instruction in the Balancing Mechanism to "float" and the detail on Demand passed on by the DNO, is likely to cause problems for safety reasons (whether relating to personnel or Plant and/or Apparatus) in the operation of its Power Generating Module(s), in order that the DNO can alter the level of Demand which that Generator needs to arrange to meet.
 Any decision to operate outside any relevant parameters is one entirely for the Generator.